sunepoulsen/tel-doc/README.md

 Documentation that relates to components that goes across repositories will be placed in this repository.
 This will
 include:

+- Overview of each lab or application in the solution.
-- Dependencies between components in different repositories
+- Dependencies between components in different repositories.
-- General coding decisions for the backend components
+- General coding decisions for the backend components.

-The entire frontend is placed in its own repository, so the all documentation for this component will be placed in the that repository.
+The entire frontend is placed in its own repository, so all documentation for this component will be placed in the that repository.

 ## Repositories